-Hannah Palmer Says ‘Giddy Up Cowboy’ In Figure-Hugging Jeans
+Hannah Palmer Says 'Giddy Up Cowboy' In Figure-Hugging Jeans

 Buxom bombshell Hannah Palmer thrilled her 1.6 million Instagram followers with her most recent share, a tantalizing double update in which she rocked a casual ensemble from the online retailer Revolve.
-She tagged the company in the first slide as well as in the caption, in case her fans were interested in shopping her look.
+She tagged the company in the post, in case her fans were interested in shopping her look.

-Hannah showcased her fit figure in a simple yet sexy chocolate brown cropped T-Shirt with the word “cowgirl” emblazoned across her chest in cream-colored letters.
-The fabric stretched over her ample assets, and the T-Shirt extended to about two inches below her breasts, leaving plenty of her toned stomach exposed.
+Hannah showcased her fit figure in a simple chocolate brown cropped T-shirt with the word "cowgirl" emblazoned across her chest in cream-colored letters.
+The fabric stretched over her ample assets, and the shirt extended to about two inches below her breasts, leaving plenty of her toned stomach exposed.

 She paired the top with light-wash jeans that had a high rise, the waistband just covering her belly button.
-The denim stretched over her toned thighs, hugging every inch of her lower body, and in the first shot she posed with her thumbs hooked through her belt loops.
+The denim stretched over her toned thighs, hugging every inch of her lower body.
+In the first shot, she posed with her thumbs hooked through her belt loops.

-She kept her accessories simple, adding a pair of hoop earrings and tossing a snakeskin-print bag over her shoulder.
-Her long blond locks tumbled down her chest and back in a tousled style as she gazed at the camera with a smouldering expression.

-She paired the duo of snaps with a sultry caption that referenced the phrase on her shirt, and her followers couldn’t get enough.
+Hannah paired the duo of snaps with a sultry caption that referenced the phrase on her shirt, and her followers couldn't get enough.
 Within just 28 minutes of going live, the post had racked up over 15,400 likes.
-It also received 319 comments from her audience in the same time span.
+It also received 319 comments from her viewers in the same time span.

 "Babe you are perfection," one fan wrote.